michoelchaikin/suitecloudplusplus/README.md

 - `npm install`
 - `npx vsce package`

-This will generate a *.vsix file which you can right click on within VS Code and select "Install Extension VSIX".
+This will generate a *.vsix file which you can right-click on within VS Code and select "Install Extension VSIX".

 ## Usage